Abbaskhurram255/Chatterbox/beat-maker/README.md

 # ayeshBeat Maker
-A pure javascript web application for making drum beats.
+A pure javascript web application for making music.

 ## Features

-- various audios and sounds to try
+- built-in lightweight piano
+- a hundred kick, snares, toms, claps 'n snaps, percussions, and sfx to try... literally!
+Most of them being as hard 'n heavy as possible...
+Hello EDM, my old friend!
-- muting and unmuting tracks
+- muting, and unmuting tracks
 - reset button

 ## upcoming features

 - dark/light mode toggler
+- cross-platform responsiveness
-- responsive website
+- download button

 Note that this website is not mobile friendly yet.
-Use chrome for the best experience.
+Use Chrome for the best experience.